Privacy Policy

 How long will we keep personal information?

 Your personal Information is kept as long as required for the purpose of providing financial services to you and as otherwise required by Australian law.
 In some instances we may receive information from you that is not required for or relevant to the financial service we provide to you.
-This information will be destroyed as we only store relevant information.
+This information will be discarded as we only store relevant information.

 For safety reasons we do not hold any information we may have received from you in a hard copy format.
 All hard copy documents we may have received, like signed application forms, ID documents and trust deeds, will be scanned, electronically stored and subsequently destroyed.
 If you would like us to return these hard copies to you, please contact our office.